lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 ..  container:: figurelegend

-    Figure: Evolution of the length of the CNT with time.
+    Figure: Evolution of the length :math:`L` of the CNT with time.
     The CNT starts deforming at :math:`t = 5\,\text{ps}`.

 .. container:: justify